ceejbot/soulsy/README.md

 Ceej's development to-do list:

+- [x] Figure out how to compile papyrus scripts.
+Answer: PCA.
+- [x] Edit the `.esp`` if necessary.
+Check it in.
+- [x] Rewrite or merely just tweak the script that builds the mod archive itself, with correctly-placed files.
+- [x] Test to see if the mod loads at all into the game.
+Fix whatever's broken.
 - [x] Finish up the icon data loading function.
 - [x] Hack out the per-page position settings stuff to ask Rust for info for exactly four slots, the ones visible right now.
+- [ ] Wire up the mod to MCM to show its config & write user settings.
 - [ ] Figure out what I'm doing wrong with MCM config settings.
 - [ ] Track highlight status in the controller to support drawing.
-- [ ] Implement a get-current-slot-info function that handles the case where the current item is not in a cycle.
+- [x] Implement a get-current-slot-info function that handles the case where the current item is not in a cycle.
 - [ ] Inform rust about inventory changes. aka call to rust from the inventory hooks.
+- [x] Inform Rust about equip changes.
+- [ ] Handle better the case of equipped items not being in the cycle, while the cycle is being advanced.
+- [ ] Get ammo showing correctly.
 - [ ] Validate cycle data on save load.
 Baking the data into the save might be more robust long-term, but I don't know how to do that yet.
-- [ ] Wire up the equip-item functions as well as the equip delay.
+- [x] Wire up the equip-item functions as well as the equip delay.
 I'll probably be forced to implement a timer using the tick in the imgui rendering code.
 - [ ] Move image loading code to Rust.
 Selectively load only the images we need, if possible.
 Will need to reload on config change.
 - [x] Get all layout info into one file; load it into the shared struct.
 (Is shared the right choice? who knows.)
-- [x] Figure out how to compile papyrus scripts.
-Answer: PCA.
-- [x] Edit the `.esp`` if necessary.
-Check it in.
-- [x] Rewrite or merely just tweak the script that builds the mod archive itself, with correctly-placed files.
-- [x] Test to see if the mod loads at all into the game.
-Fix whatever's broken.
-- [ ] Wire up the mod to MCM to show its config & write user settings.
+- [ ] Debounce keys.
+Especially the show/hide button.
-- [ ] Fix whatever looks bad; repeat.
+- [ ] Come up with a good default layout for the HUD.
+Pay a designer if necessary.
 - [ ] Hammer the hell out of it while playing.
 Fix whatever doesn't stand up to abuse.
 - [ ] Update to CommonLibSE-NG.
 - [x] Make Rust log to a second file in the same directory as SKSE.